 The seminar is organized in 4 modules, 4 axes of theoretical discussion in which texts will be analyzed on how a certain type of technical-scientific paradigm that marked the modernity was questioned, in particular, by feminist critical theories and in them specifically by the analytical concept of gender.

-It is also intended to understand this category of analysis at the intersection with other categories such as race and class and to provide theoretical and analytical tools in order to allow the understanding of the epistemological diversity of the construction of knowledge
+It is also intended to understand this category of analysis at the intersection with other categories such as “race”/ethnicity and class and to provide theoretical and analytical tools that allow an intersectional approach and the understanding of the epistemological diversity of the construction of knowledge.

-In this way, this course is intended to contribute to a better understanding of the contemporary world.
+This course is intended to contribute to a better understanding of the contemporary world, stimulating critical thinking and active citizenship.

 At the end of the course the student should be able to:

-• learn how to build an argumentative and critical text in the social sciences.
+• Ability to construct an argumentative and reflective text in the field of Social Sciences;

 1.Epistemological issues: contemporary critical theories; feminist theories.